The Library Catalogue - can also be a great starting point for finding journal articles and conference papers for your report

 One example of a search strategy:

-- soliton OR solitary AND river bores - mathematics OR math AND Indigenous cultures
+- sudoku OR magic square AND solutions - mathematics OR math AND Indigenous cultures

 AND will combine keywords with different meanings - will only find items containing both of your keywords/ will narrow your search.

-soliton AND bores / mathematics AND Indigenous cultures
+sudoku AND solution / mathematics AND Indigenous cultures

 OR will combine keywords with similar meanings - will find items containing either or both keywords / will broaden search.

-solitons OR solitary wave / mathematics OR math OR arithmetic
+sudoku OR magic square / mathematics OR math OR arithmetic

 For more help see the Library's guide on Connecting and combining search terms.